 The most striking aspect of the reverse design is the intricate depiction of the tree’s branches, which fan out over most of the face of the coin.
 CONNECTICUT and 1788 (the year the state ratified the Constitution) are found above the tree.
 Under the lowest branches of the oak on the left side but over a brief stretch of ground is the caption THE CHARTER OAK, with the word “THE” stacked upon the other two words in the phrase.
 At ground level to the right of the tree is a section of stonework wall.
 In the exergue beneath the ground and the tree is the date of issue, 1999, and the motto E PLURIBUS UNUM.

-U.S. Mint sculptor-engraver T. James Ferrell designed the reverse; his italicized initials “TJF” are found below the wall near the rim, to the right of the “M” in UNUM.
+U.S. Mint sculptor-engraver T. James Ferrell adapted the original design submitted by Andy Jones for the reverse; his italicized initials “TJF” are found below the wall near the rim, to the right of the “M” in UNUM.

 Like all coins in the 50 State Quarters program, the edge of the 1999 Connecticut quarter is reeded.